peterparker57/screenshot-mcp/README.md

 ### How It Works
 1. MCP server receives screenshot request from Claude
+2. Determines save location (custom folder or default)
+3. Converts paths between WSL and Windows formats as needed
-2. Constructs appropriate PowerShell script based on parameters
+4. Constructs appropriate PowerShell script based on parameters
-3. Encodes script in base64 to avoid escaping issues
+5. Encodes script in base64 to avoid escaping issues
-4. Executes PowerShell command from WSL
+6. Executes PowerShell command from WSL
-5. PowerShell captures screenshot using Windows Forms APIs
+7. PowerShell captures screenshot using Windows Forms APIs
-6. Image is saved to the workspace's screenshots folder
+8. Image is saved to the specified location

 ### Error Handling
 - Filters PowerShell CLIXML output (verbose logging, not errors)
 - Validates monitor indices
 - Provides clear error messages for missing windows or processes
 - Lists available windows when capture fails
-- Automatically creates screenshots directory if needed
+- Automatically creates directories if needed
+- Handles both WSL and Windows path formats

 ## Troubleshooting

 ### Screenshots folder not created
-The server automatically creates a `screenshots` folder in your current workspace.
-Ensure you have write permissions.
+The server automatically creates folders as needed.
+Ensure you have write permissions to the target location.

 ### PowerShell execution errors
 Check your PowerShell execution policy: